Celery Launches Consumer-Friendly Bitcoin and Dogecoin Buying Service

 “You can imagine how much money Chinese consumers hold in USD [...]
 We’re looking at the whole picture.
 Our actual competitors are BTC-e, Bitstamp and Bitfinex, all of those platforms.
 We want to be the international standard.”

-To meet this goal, Wang said Huobi is investing heavily in AML and KYC compliance and overall security.
-But, she added: “We have a lot of homework to do.”
+To meet this goal, Wang said Huobi is investing heavily in AML and

 Data from Bitcoinity suggests Huobi is the second-largest bitcoin exchange in China, trailing OKCoin, though that exchange’s recent volume figures have been affected by its international expansion and are not currently available.